CS 145: Designing Functional Programs (Advanced Version)

 Assignments

-Assignment questions will not be posted here, but rather within UW's new learning management system (D2L).
+Assignment questions will be posted at the link below.
 They will not be due each week on the same day, as is common in the other first-year CS courses and the first-year Math courses.
-Instead, each assignment question will be "released" when students are ready to tackle it (or maybe slightly earlier), with an individual due date between seven and ten days later.
+Instead, each assignment question will be "released" when students are ready to tackle it (or maybe slightly earlier), with an individual due date between five and ten days later.

 Procedures and Purpose